 What Happens to Male Sexual Performance With Age?

-Sexual performance describes anything from the ability to get and maintain an erection, to stamina, to overall satisfaction.
+Sexual performance describes anything from the ability to get and maintain an erection to stamina to overall satisfaction.
 For most guys, sexual function naturally goes through a glow-up throughout life.
 Hormones, lifestyle, health issues, and emotional factors all play a role.
-Some studies suggest about 40% of men over 40 spot some level of erectile difficulties, but it’s not all downhill.
+Some studies suggest about 40% of men over 40 experience some level of erectile difficulties, but it’s not all downhill.
 Great sex is possible at any age, especially when you pay attention to the basics.

 Understanding what may happen as you get older can help manage expectations and tone down stress.
 There isn’t a magic age when everything changes.
 The switch up happens gradually over time.
 Here’s a closer look by decade.